the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/labs/lab2_uno/_index.md

 For this implementation of the game, cards are read into the deck as entries in a csv file.
 Look at the `deck.py` module and you'll note that we're using pandas to read the cards  looks like those data science skills will come in handy after all!

-{{< code-action >}} **Create your own deck and add a new special card by writing new a csv file.** ust create a new csv file with the name of your special card in the special column.
+{{< code-action >}} **Create your own deck and add a new special card by writing new a csv file.** Just create a new csv file with the name of your special card in the special column.

 {{< code-action >}} **Implement your special card in the `UnoGame` class.**